 Sunderland Global Media has covered content about Ryhope Beach several times, primarily because it is an incredible place of natural beauty that gets little attention compared to other seaside areas in the city.
 However, have you ever heard about the discovery of the “Ryhope Cave”?
-Although stemming from the 19th century and seemingly insufficient in its conclusions, this area remains arguably one of the most interesting Neolithic era finds within the city.
+Although stemming from the 19th century and seemingly insufficient in its conclusions, this area remains arguably one of the most interesting Neolithic era discoveries within the city.

-It should come as no surprise that the Ryhope and Hollycarrside was used extensively for quarrying in the Victorian Era, and it was this activity that led to the discovery of this particular “Ryhope Cave” in what is now the walkway we describe as the “Tunstall Belt” which spans all the way from Plains Farm, across Silksworth, Tunstall and into Ryhope.
-Here in this opening point in the 1850s, a series of skeletons consisting of 5 men, 1 woman and a child were found, alongside animal bones from a goat, ox, pig, rabbit, sheep, dog, birds and some fish.
-Shells and charcoal were also found.
+It should come as no surprise that the Ryhope and Hollycarrside was used extensively for limestone quarrying in the Victorian Era, and it was this activity that led to the discovery of this particular Cave in what is now the walkway we describe as the “Tunstall Belt” which spans all the way from Plains Farm, across Silksworth, Tunstall, Hollycarrside and into Ryhope.
+Here in this opening point in the 1850s, a series of skeletons consisting of 5 men, 1 woman and a child were found alongside animal bones from a goat, ox, pig, rabbit, sheep, dog, birds and some fish.
+Shells and charcoal were also discovered.

 Some of the remains were sent to the Sunderland Museum, but others were lost having been removed by local workmen.
 This has led archaeological progress on the site to stumble, a problem which was further exacerbated by the use of the cave as an Air Raid shelter during the Second World War.
-This means precisely who these people were and how they died remains a mystery that has otherwise been lost in time, was this a burial site? or were they also taking shelter?
+This means precisely who these people were and how they died remains a mystery that has otherwise been lost in time.
+Was this a burial site? or were they also taking shelter?

 The caves are reportedly still accessible today, although there is a problem with them being used by yobs who have extensively littered them with empty cans and such.
 Nevertheless, it remains one of the biggest and most baffling archaeological discoveries on Wearside.